Zellers: 2025: Relaunch under Les Ailes de la Mode

 On August 28, 2025, a relaunch of the Zellers brand was announced under new ownership, Les Ailes de la Mode.
-The first location, since that date, run by the parent company of Fairweather and International Clothiers, in an anchor space formerly held by a Hudson's Bay at Londonderry Mall in Edmonton.
 Although initially set to open on August 29 and then September 1, it ultimately opened on October 30, 2025.
+The first location, since that date, is run by the parent company of Fairweather and International Clothiers, in an anchor space formerly held by a Hudson's Bay at Londonderry Mall in Edmonton.
+In January 2026, Zellers announced it was planning to expand across Canada.
+On June 18, 2026, Zellers opened a store at 80 Orfus Road in North York, Toronto, Ontario.